HENNGE/terraform-aws-ecs/examples/easy/ec2-managed-draining/README.md

-# examples/easy/ec2
+# examples/easy/ec2-managed-draining

-In this example we'll instantiate a simple nginx webserver.
+In this example we'll instantiate a simple nginx webserver, running on EC2 Auto Scaling Group, with managed draining feature enabled.

-Task networking mode in this example is `host` so that the port specified in `templates/container_definitions.tpl` will be bind.
-Means there cannot be more than 1 task in an instance.
-Do experiment with dynamic port mapping with `bridge` network mode.

-This example will also create `vpc` and `security_group` and `autoscaling group`.
+This means ECS will monitor the Auto Scaling Group and set an instance status to draining when it's scheduled for termination.
+With draining status set, ECS will safely terminate all tasks running on the instance and create replacement tasks in other instance(s).

 Note: Instance profile is required for EC2 to connect to ECS Cluster.
 See [`modules/iam/ecs-instance-profile`](https://github.com/HENNGE/terraform-aws-ecs/tree/main/modules/iam/ecs-instance-profile).